Third-Party Risk in Security

 Where It Appears in Real Systems or Security Workflow

-Third-party risk appears in vendor onboarding, contract review, SaaS adoption, software sourcing, privileged remote access, and Risk Register tracking.
+Third-party risk appears in vendor onboarding, contract review, SaaS adoption, software sourcing, remote support access, and Risk Register tracking.
 Teams connect it to Vendor Assessment, Supply Chain Attack, Shared Responsibility Model, and Compliance Framework.

 Practical Example